tompos2/rcno-reviews/README.txt

 == Changelog ==

+= 1.12.1 =
+* Caught an error with non-object being returned in taxonomy list with sortable grid page
+* Update translation files with new strings

 = 1.12.0 =
 * Added sortable grid of book reviews via the Isotope JS library
 * Store book cover attachment ID to review meta for improved performance